git-bundle(1) — Linux manual page

 Used to check that a bundle file is valid and will apply

 cleanly to the current repository.
-This includes checks on
+This includes checks on the

-commits, if any.
-Finally, information about additional
+Finally, information about additional capabilities, such as

-capabilities, such as "object filter", is printed.
-See
+"object filter", is printed.
+See "Capabilities" in

-"Capabilities" in gitformat-bundle(5) for more information.
+gitformat-bundle(5) for more information.
+The exit code is

-The exit code is zero for success, but will be nonzero if the
+zero for success, but will be nonzero if the bundle file is

 list-heads <file>